Holzitrein/traitor/README.md

 It'll exploit most sudo privileges listed in GTFOBins to pop a root shell, as well as exploiting issues like a writable `docker.sock`, or the recent polkit CVE-2021-4034.
 More routes to root will be added over time too. esgrhtjyku
 ## Usage
+ffdvvfd
 Run with no arguments to find potential vulnerabilities/misconfigurations which could allow privilege escalation.
-Add the `-p` flag if the current user password is known.
+Add the `-p` fdfvdfvdfvflag if the current user password is known.
 The password will be requested if it's needed to analyse sudo permissions etc. defgrthyj
 ```bash
 traitor -p
 ```
 rtjy
-Run with the `-a`/`--any` flag to find potential vulnerabilities, attempting to exploit each, stopping if a root shell is gained.
+Run with the `-a`/`--any` flag to find potential ffvdvfdvfdvulnerabilities, attempting to exploit each, stopping if a root shell is gained.
 Again, add the `-p` flag if the current user password is known.

 ```bash
 traitor -a -p